 I was speaking to Carrie Weatherhead, the Executive Director of SavingTeens in Crisis Collaborative (SavingTeens), a week ago and realized that I was not up to date on where they are and what they are doing.
-Here are several questions that came out of the conversation and am looking forward to more conversations.
+Here are several questions that came out of the conversation and I am now looking forward to more frequent conversations.

 What is the mission of SavingTeens?

 SavingTeens is a philanthropic organization dedicated to assisting troubled teens and their families struggling with significant emotional and behavioral challenges including anxiety, depression, addictions and other risky behaviors.
 Working in close collaboration with the therapeutic community, SavingTeens provides financial and other support to families of teens in crisis.

 How have you changed over the last 11 years?

 After ten years of growth, SavingTeens hired an Executive Director in 2015.
 This has allowed the organization to build a stronger infrastructure, streamline our application process, improve efficiency throughout the organization, and improve communications to all of our constituents.

 Do you work with interventionists also?
 Or just consultants that you know?